 St. Louis County Police Department Employees Test Positive for COVID-19

-Media Advisory – St. Louis County Police Department Employees Test Positive for COVID-19

-In the past nine days, ten members of the St. Louis County Police Department have tested positive for COVID-19.
-This includes commissioned officers and professional staff members in the Division of Patrol (5 Precincts), the Division of Special Operations, and the Division of Operational Support.
-It is unknown how our staff members contracted it.
+ST. LOUIS COUNTY - In the past seven days, nine members of the St. Louis County Police Department have tested positive for COVID-19.
+This includes commissioned officers and professional staff members in the Division of Patrol (2 Precincts), the Division of Criminal Investigations, the Office of the Chief of Police, and the Division of Special Operations.
+One of our members contracted COVID-19 outside of work.
+It is unknown how the other staff members contracted it.

 Get The Latest News!